-SOCKS proxies are safe if you use the premium version – just like VPNs!
+SOCKS proxies are safe if you use the premium versions – just like VPNs!
 Certain proxy companies have been known to log user data.
 If you use a premium SOCKS proxy provider, this will not be an issue.
-Your information will remain safe and secure– which means that you can go about your business worry-free.
+Your information will remain safe and secure, so you can go about your business worry-free.

-SOCKS5 proxies are excellent for everyday users for a few reasons:
+SOCKS5 proxies can be pretty great for everyday users for a few reasons:

-- Hiding the websites you go to from the internet service provider (ISP)
+Hiding the websites you go to from your ISP (Internet Service Provider)

 What is the difference between a SOCKS proxy and an HTTP proxy?